Aruln3/Python/README.md

 print(total_expense)               # Output: 15000

 saving = salary - total_expense     # Savings calculated
-print("My total saving of this month", saving)  # Output: My total saving of this month 13000
+print("My total saving of this month is", saving)  # Output: My total saving of this month is 13000